 Credit score does influence your loan.
 Just not in the way most people assume.
 Rather than determining whether you get approved, credit score primarily affects pricing.
 Interest rates, origination points, and sometimes leverage ratios shift based on creditworthiness.

-Borrowers in the 600-620 range typically face interest rates in the 11-13 percent band for fix and flip loans.
-Borrowers with scores above 700 may access rates in the 9-10.5 percent range.
-On a $300,000 loan with a 12-month term and interest-only payments, the difference between 10 percent and 12 percent translates to roughly $5,000 in additional annual interest.
-For a six-month hold period, that is about $2,500 in added cost.
+Borrowers with lower credit scores might expect slightly higher loan rates than borrowers with higher credit scores.
+Lets use the example of a 14% interest rate compared to a 12% interest rate.
+On a $300,000 loan with a 12-month term and interest-only payments, the difference between those two rates is roughly $6,000 in additional annual interest.
+For a six-month hold period, that is about $3,000 in added cost.

 Origination points show similar patterns.
-Hard money lenders typically charge 1 to 6 points depending on borrower profile.
-Borrowers with low credit scores often face 3-4 points while excellent credit borrowers might negotiate 1-2 points.
-On a $300,000 loan, this means anywhere from $3,000 to $12,000 in upfront fees based on your credit tier.
+Hard money lenders typically charge 2 to 6 points depending on borrower profile.
+Borrowers with low credit scores often face higher points while excellent credit borrowers might negotiate lower points.
+On a $300,000 loan, this means anywhere from $6,000 to $12,000 in upfront fees based on your credit tier.

 The loan-to-value ratio is where things get more nuanced.
-Contrary to what many assume, lenders rarely disqualify low-credit borrowers by imposing drastically lower LTV ratios.
-Instead, they maintain consistent maximums but may require higher down payments or compensating factors from borrowers with credit challenges.
+Contrary to what many assume, lenders rarely disqualify low-credit borrowers but may impose drastically lower LTV ratios.
+Lower credit scores may require higher down payments or other compensating factors.

 What Hard Money Lenders Care About More Than Your Credit